 Instagram is a prime tool for visual marketing.
 That’s why it’s hard for an IG profile – be it personal or business – to stand out and attract followers without prioritizing the aesthetics.

 First impressions are everything when it comes to Instagram marketing.
 Make sure your profile is complete, optimized and visually appealing to give visitors a reason to click that “Follow” button.

-Also, make sure your business profile is set to public so anyone can view your posts and increase your chances of getting “likes” and new followers.
+Also, set your business profile to public so that anyone can view your posts and you can increase your chances of getting “likes” and new followers.

 Even if your account is still new, it’s best to already plan your feed aesthetic as it will help you convert visitors into followers.
 Use consistent colour palettes that match your brand’s look and visually plan your feed to make your page attractive from the get-go.